 1994 November 24 The building is Grade II listed.

 1995 March 3 Re-opens after two weeks of renovations.
 The 327 re-upholstered seats are bought from a multiplex in High Wycombe.

 2002 September 14 In a 90-second film a cinemagoer proposes to his girlfriend, Julie Hatcher, who is with him in the audience.
 She accepts.

 2002 September 23 A collection of five short films is shown, made on digital video under a scheme promoted by the UK Film Council and organised by local media organisation Lighthouse.

 2005 May 26 Included in the UK Film Council's Digital Screen Network project.
 As a result it regularly shows digital screenings, including live relays from the Metropolitan Opera, New York and the annual Eurovision Song Contest.

-The cinema had its own excellent website (www.dukeofyorkscinema.com) with a detailed history and local memories but this appears to have been discontinued.
+The cinema used to have its own excellent website (www.dukeofyorkscinema.com) with a detailed history and local memories but this has been discontinued.

 Brighton cinema directory